CameronDevine/StateMint/paper/paper.md

 Finally, the set of equations can be reduced to a system of first-order differential equations in state and input variables and their time-derivatives, alone.
 It is in these last two steps, especially the very last, that a student manually reducing the set of equations will often make some minor mistake, typically of a "book keeping" variety that, if it teaches the student anything, it is not system dynamics.
 Instead, the student can be easily discouraged and confused about where they have made their mistake.
-Fortunately, this process can be automated with the computer algebra system software tools presented here.
+Fortunately, this process can be automated with the software tools presented here.
-These tools allow students to focus on the process of creating a dynamic system model without worrying about algebraic mistakes.
+These will allow students to focus on the process of creating a dynamic system model, the key
-This allows the student to focus on course content which is new and unique.

 Utilizing the advanced symbolic mathematics capabilities of Mathematica, a package was written to determine the dynamic system model.
 However, this requires students to purchase, install, and learn Mathematica, often with a considerable monetary investment and learning curve.